andybalaam/flarum-ext-rabbitescape-leveleditor/README.md

 Go to http://localhost/rabbit-escape/levels - if you make changes to PHP and JavaScript files inside the extension directory you should see them reflected when you refresh the page.

+## How to create levels

+Go to https://www.artificialworlds.net/rabbit-escape/levels/ and get involved!

+## Where to log issues

+When you find a problem in the level editor forum it's difficult to tell whether it's a bug in the Flarum integration (this repo) or in the level editor code (which is at https://github.com/andybalaam/rabbit-escape-level-editor).
+To keep it simple:

+*Log all issues in the Level Editor repo at https://github.com/andybalaam/rabbit-escape-level-editor/issues*